AMD Sets All-Time CPU Market Share Record as Intel Gains in Desktop and Notebook PCs

 The Mercury Research CPU market share results are in for the fourth quarter of 2021, showing that AMD now comprises 25.6% of the overall x86 market, its highest share ever, on the strength of its increasing gaming console shipments.
 That beats AMD's prior overall record of 25.3% that it reached 15 years ago in 2006.
-Meanwhile, Intel has gained share in desktop and notebook PCs, wresting some of its losses back from AMD, but continues to slowly lose share in the lucrative server market.
+Meanwhile, Intel has gained share in desktop and notebook PCs as it continues to wrest some of its losses back from AMD.
+However, Intel continues to slowly lose share in the lucrative server market.

 Intel's gain in the notebook and desktop PC market is a bit surprising — AMD CEO Lisa Su commented on the company's recent earnings call that AMD "believes we gained client processor revenue share for the seventh straight quarter" on the strength of Ryzen 5000 sales, but those numbers don't appear to be borne out in Mercury Research report.

-Intel's growth isn't entirely surprising given that AMD appears to be more impacted by shortages, prompting the company to focus on its higher-margin products to boost profitability.
-However, that ultimately restricts shipment volumes, especially as AMD also has to accommodate the incredible demand for console chips, a key driver behind its record overall market share in the quarter.
+Intel's growth isn't entirely surprising given that AMD appears to be more impacted by shortages, prompting the company to focus on its higher-margin products to maximize profitability.
+However, that ultimately restricts shipment volumes for some segments, especially as AMD also has to accommodate the incredible demand for console chips, a key driver behind its record overall market share in the quarter.

 AMD's server business continues to grow despite supply shortages, notching its 11th straight quarter of server CPU growth.
 AMD gained share during this period (+0.6pp), reaching 10.7% of the market, a high for recent times.

-However, as we'll cover a bit more in-depth in the server breakout below, McCarron's numbers include all types of servers, whereas some reports that narrow the competitive landscape down (to only the areas AMD competes in) reports that AMD has reached higher levels of the server market.
+However, as we'll cover a bit more in-depth in the server breakout below, McCarron's numbers include all types of servers, whereas some reports that narrow the competitive landscape down report that AMD has reached higher levels of the server market.
 For instance, the share report provided by Omida pegs AMD's data center share at 18.3% compared to Mercury Research's 10.7%.

 According to Mercury Research, the market share jockeying comes amid an all-time record x86 CPU market in both the number of units shipped and the amount of revenue generated across all segments.
 That ultimately benefits both AMD and Intel as the overall 2021 revenue for x86 chips increased by 10.7% to $74 billion for the year, up from $66.6 billion in 2021.